Optimal prediction for radiative transfer: A new perspective on moment closure: Moment Models for Radiative Transfer

-In these equations, the radiative intensity $I(x,\Omega,t)$ can be viewed as the the number of particles at time $t$, position $x$, traveling into direction $\Omega$.
-Equation \eqref{eq:radiative_equation_full} is a mesoscopic phase space equation, modeling absorption and emission ($\kappa$-term), scattering ($\sigma$-term), and containing a source term $q$.
+In this equation, the radiative intensity $I(x,\Omega,t)$ can be viewed as the the number of particles at time $t$, position $x$, traveling into direction $\Omega$.
+Equation \eqref{eq:radiative_equation_full} is a mesoscopic phase space equation, modeling loss due to scattering and absorption ($\sigma_t$-term), gain due to anisotropic scattering ($\sigma_s$-term) and containing an emission term $q$.
 Due to the large number of unknowns, a direct numerical simulation of \eqref{eq:radiative_equation_full} is very costly.
 Often times only the lowest moments of the intensity with respect to the direction $\Omega$ are of interest.
 Moment models attempt to approximate \eqref{eq:radiative_equation_full} by a coupled system of moments.

 For the sake of notational simplicity, we consider a slab geometry.
-However, all methods presented here can easily be generalized.
+However, all methods presented here can be generalized.
 Consider a plate that is finite along the $x$-axis and infinite in the $y$ and $z$ directions.
-The system is assumed to be invariant under translations in $y$ and $z$ and in rotations around the $x$-axis.
+The system is assumed to be invariant under translations in $y$ and $z$ and under rotations around the $x$-axis.
 In this case the radiative intensity can only depend on the scalar variable $x$ and on the azimuthal angle $\theta = \arccos(\mu)$ between the $x$-axis and the direction of flight.
 Furthermore, we select units such that $c=1$.
 The system becomes

-with $t>0$, $x\in]a,b[$, and $\mu\in[-1,1]$.
-The system is supplied with boundary conditions that either prescribe ingoing characteristics or are periodic boundary conditions